 IT users bringing stress into interactions

 While IT professionals are integral to the success of organizations, the truth is that other colleagues seldom interact with them unless something goes wrong.
 Consider the sorts of things that everyday employees will associate with the IT department:

 This persistent context of negativity is harmful and can infect interactions between IT professionals and everyone else, causing isolation.
-It’s also very frustrating for IT pros because of its failed logic (like injured people being aggressive and abusive toward healthcare professionals looking after them), which creates a stressful work environment.
+It’s also very frustrating for IT pros because it’s failed logic (like injured people being aggressive and abusive toward healthcare professionals looking after them) which, nonetheless, creates a stressful environment.